TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/controlflow.rst

     6

 Later we will see more functions that return iterables and take iterables as arguments.
-Lastly, maybe you are curious about how to get a list from a range.
+Lastly, maybe you are curious about how to get a list kutoka a range.
 Here is the solution::

    >>> list(range(4))